twestra/CORD-19_Text_Classification/README.txt

     this assignment to be done.
 This assignment could have been due on May 18 or 19.
     Normally, we have no trouble completing projects on time.

     What did you learn from this assignment?
-I learned that certain
+I learned how to implement a system that uses Naive Bayes Text Classification.
 ________________________________________________________
 File List and Use Instructions: